RIPA Policy and Guidance

 2.1 Where an investigating officer identifies a contemplated surveillance activity as being regulated by RIPA, written authorisation in accordance with this Policy must the obtained before commencement of the activity.
 An officer authorised by the Council (see definition of Authorising Officer below) will consider all applications for authorisation in accordance with RIPA.
 Any incomplete or inadequate application forms will be returned to the applicant for amendment.
 The authorising officer shall in particular ensure that:

-- there is a satisfactory reason for carrying out the surveillance
+- there is a satisfactory reason for carrying out the surveillance;

-- the serious crime threshold is met
+- the serious crime threshold is met;

-- the covert nature of the investigation is necessary
+- the covert nature of the investigation is necessary the prevention and detection of crime or preventing disorder;

-- proper consideration has been given to collateral intrusion
+- proper consideration has been given to collateral intrusion;

-- the proposed length and extent of the surveillance is proportionate to the information being sought
+- the proposed length and extent of the surveillance is proportionate to the information being sought;

-- the authorisations are reviewed and cancelled
+- the authorisations are reviewed and cancelled;

 - once authorisation has been obtained from the authorising officer the Investigating Officer will attend the magistrates’ court in order to obtain judicial approval for the authorisation.